wyk9787/G-Thread/README.md

 G-Thread is able to sacrifice some performance to guarantee sequential semantics of the program.
-You can comment out this [line](https://github.com/wyk9787/G-Thread/blob/f98cf68f28cbb66e7640216508d71dbb02e96cd2/src/util.hh#L27) to not define "NO_ORDER" macro and recompile the program to let the program be free of order violation.
+You can comment out this [line](https://github.com/wyk9787/G-Thread/blob/f98cf68f28cbb66e7640216508d71dbb02e96cd2/src/util.hh#L27) to not define `NO_ORDER` macro and recompile the program to let the program be free of order violation.
+See [order_violation.cc](pthread/order_violation.cc) for illustration of order violation.